avielrs/avielrs.github.io/_posts/2020-04-01-BrainStation-Capstone.md

 ### Step 3: View Classification of wine score

-In order to perform predictive models on the dataset, the text data must first be transformed into numeric values.
-I used pd.get_dummies which is a one-hot-encoding process to transform Country, Province, and Variety into a 1 or 0.
-I then used TF-IDF from sklearn to transform the wine descriptions into weighted tokens.

 ![Alternate image text](/images/NLP_Wine/winescoredistribution.png)

 The wine scores ranges between 80 – 100 with an increment of 1.
 There are three approaches for creating a predictive model to target these wine scores.
 One approach is to use a regression model and treat the wine scores as a continuous quantity.
 The second approach is to use a classification model to predict the wine scores and treat the wine scores as 20 classifiers.
 While technically we can have 20 classifiers in a classification model, this would not be helpful for predicting a score because the accuracy score will be too low in a classification model.
 In order to run a classification model, I group the wine scores into two categories by setting a score of 90 and above to equal 1 and a score below 90 to equal 0.
 By doing this we have two classifications where we predict “good” scores and “bad” scores.
 We can see from the figure that when I group the scores into 0 and 1, there are more negative scores than positive scores therefore the predictive model will be better at predicting wine scores that negative.